Glitches or not, Nissan starts testing semi-autonomous rides | Taiwan News

 After logging on, voice recognition is used to set a destination, and the date and time for when the ride picks you up at one of four possible spots in Yokohama.

-Once in the back seat of the vehicle, a display shows your route on a digital map.
+A display visible from the vehicle's back seat shows its route on a digital map.
 It also recommends events such as concerts, historical landmarks, restaurants and other places to visit, which pop up as photos and text on the display.
 The service also includes coupons that can be downloaded and used at those spots.

-Easy Ride is still experimental, but future uses Nissan envisions include parents using it to pick up their children and tourists using it to easily find their way around.

 Some glitches remain.

-In a recent demonstration for reporters, the app had problems launching because of a poor net connection at Nissan headquarters.
+In a recent demonstration, the app had trouble launching because of a poor internet connection at Nissan headquarters.

 When a reporter said, "I want to eat a burger," it successfully recommended several nearby joints.